CharlieMc0/universal-token-launcher/design-docs/prd.md

 ## 10. Success Criteria

-- **For Token Creators:**
+- **For Creators:**
-  - Ability to configure and launch a Universal Token in under 5 minutes using a single fee payment.
+  - Ability to configure and launch Universal assets in under 5 minutes using a single fee payment.
-  - Automated deployment on all selected chains with accurate token distribution.
+  - Automated deployment on all selected chains with accurate distribution.
-- **For Token Holders:**
+- **For Asset Holders:**
-  - Seamless token transfer experience across chains with clear status updates.
+  - Seamless transfer experience across chains with clear status updates.
-  - Reliable burning and minting mechanisms that ensure token integrity.
+  - Reliable burning and minting mechanisms that ensure asset integrity.
 - **Overall System:**
   - Backend reliability and robust cross-chain messaging.
-  - Effective demonstration of ZetaChain's cross-chain interoperability for token transfers.
+  - Effective demonstration of ZetaChain's cross-chain interoperability for transfers.
+  - Unified user interface that clearly separates asset types while maintaining a consistent experience.

 ## 11. Future Enhancements